A discussion of The Law of Diminishing Returns and Cybersecurity Investment.

 A reasonably good anti-virus product with a bundled firewall can be acquired for less than a dollar per month.
-Some companies pay double that for an advanced endpoint detection product or a managed detection service.
-Larger companies frequently spend thousands of dollars – sometimes millions – to create a security operations center (SoC).
+Some companies pay ten to a hundred times that for an advanced endpoint detection product or a managed detection service.
+Larger companies frequently spend hundreds of thousands of dollars – sometimes millions – to create a security operations center (SoC).

 A Lesson from Natural Disasters

 The same considerations must be made when taking precautions against natural disasters.
-Countermeasures must be designed to work against specific threats.
+Countermeasures work only against specific threats.

 When a hurricane is bearing down on a coastal town, boarding up the windows might be an effective measure against a normal seasonal storm, but it will have a limited effect against a Category 5 hurricane.
 Alternatively, you’d invest more into earthquake-proofing a building if it were built on the San Andreas Fault than if it were built on the flat, fault-free Canadian prairies.

 The same goes for cybersecurity: it’s important to develop a risk management framework that’s reflective of the level of cyber protection your business needs.

 There are numerous frameworks for cyber risk management, and they all boil down to the following 3 steps:

 - Check remaining risk against the risk tolerance of the organization

 - If within tolerance level, accept risk.
 If outside tolerance level, apply a countermeasure and re-evaluate risk or transfer risk to a 3rd party (e.g. buy insurance)